WellsTrade Review 2015: Commissions, Fees, and Minimum Deposit

 Wells Fargo is required to withhold 28% of all sales proceeds, dividends, and interest payments until the signed

 Account Services Agreement Signature Page is received.
-We filled this form out and emailed it to them, but other brokers don't require this.
+We filled this form out and emailed it to them; none of the other brokers require this procedure.

 WellsTrade.com Website/Trading Platform/Tools Review

 Wells Fargo Brokerage (WellsTrade) offers great selection of independent, third party investment research and education resources: market commentaries, profiles, S&P Stock Reports and Morningstar® mutual

 fund ratings.
 Charts are less comprehensive than in most other brokerages.
 The gain/loss information on the positions screen is